Dre Campbell Farm

 Takeaway

 Snakes can be a nuisance and even a danger to homeowners and their families.
-While commercial products are available to eliminate or help drive them away, several natural remedies can be just as effective.
+While commercial products are available to eliminate or deter them, several natural remedies can be just as effective.